-Events include Highland Dancing organised by Jean Swanson.
+Events include Highland Dancing organised by Jean Swanston.
 You will a whole range of youngsters from the very young to older dancers taking part and performing to a very high standard.

 A whole host of 'Heavy Events' open to all, include Putting the 16lb shot, throwing the 16lb and 28lb hammers, throwing the 56lb over the bar, tossing the caber, and tossing the sheaf.